okdistribute/mapbox-download-ctrl/README.md

 # mbgl-dl-ctrl

-Control for downloading the background tiles in the map you're currently viewing.
+MapBox control for downloading the background tiles in the map you're currently viewing.

 [See Example at http://tiles.okdistribute.xyz](http://tiles.okdistribute.xyz)

 It's recommended to use Bing background tiles because Mapbox's terms of service are more restrictive when it comes to downloading and using tiles offline.

-By Default, the download control will use `StreamSaver.js` to download the tiles to a `tar` file, without hitting the server.
-This is cool!
-But it only works on the latest version of Google Chrome (and maybe some others, but you should really check).
+Will download the tiles to a `tar` file, without hitting the server.

-If you want to control the download yourself, you can override that default behavior by passing your own `onDownload` funciton to the control.
+Only works in Google Chrome.

 ## Usage